-*May 19, 1900 celebrates the first publication of the Colored American Magazine (CAM).
-This was one of the first monthly magazines created for the national Black consumer.
+*May 19, 1900, celebrates the first publication of the Colored American Magazine (CAM), one of the first monthly magazines created for the national Black consumer.

-Published and circulated in Boston, Mass. and New York City until 1909, the Colored American Magazine did for nine years in the 1900's what Ebony Magazine is doing today.
-The contents of the magazine took in all types of printed works pertaining to the "colored" American living in the States.
-Special articles also featured peoples of color living on other continents of the world.
-Some of the topics covered included articles of Negroes succeeding in business, the arts, education, medicine, politics etc.
+Published and circulated in Boston, Mass., and New York City until 1909, the Colored American Magazine did for nine years in the 1900s what Ebony Magazine is doing today.
+The magazine included printed works about the "colored" Americans in the United States.
+Partial articles also featured people of color living on other continents.
+Some of the topics covered included articles about Negroes succeeding in business, the arts, education, medicine, politics, etc.

 The magazine played a significant role in recording current news as well as retrospective historical events of the Negro.
-The Colored American Magazine often referenced itself as "the only high-class illustrated monthly in the world devoted exclusively to the interests of the Negro Race."
-Their editors catered to the educated middle and upper class African Americans of the early 20th century.
-The CAM articles, essays, poems, and countless photographs depict a certain appearance of dignity belonging to a people proud to have "made it” out of slavery.
+The Col ed American Magazine often referenced itself as "the only high-class illustrated monthly in the world devoted exclusively to the interests of the Negro Race."
+Their editors catered to the educated middle and upper-class African Americans of the early 20th century.
+The CAM articles, essays, poems, and countless photographs depict a specific appearance of dignity belonging to a people proud to have "made it” out of slavery.

 The nine CAM volumes in years provide revealing facts for both white and Black readers interested in black history and literature.